 Binge drinking and alcohol abuse can start in the teenage years or even earlier, though adults and the elderly may pick up the habit too.

 Alcoholism often begins in a person’s early 20s and is characterized by frequent heavy drinking.
 This behavior leads to an increased tolerance to alcohol and eventually presents social and health problems.
 Recognizing when someone you care about is abusing alcohol can help you determine if they need help.

 Some of the signs of alcohol intoxication include:

 - Lack of coordination

 - Agitation or anxiety

 - Glassy or blank stares

-Many people don’t recognize the damaging effects of alcohol because it is so prevalent in society.
-Whether it’s having one too many drinks at happy hour after work one night or developing a pattern of frequent binge drinking, the effects of alcohol can be seen across the country in many forms.
+Many people don’t recognize alcoholism symptoms because they are so prevalent in society.
+Whether it’s having one too many drinks at happy hour after work one night or developing a pattern of frequent binge drinking, the effects of alcohol abuse can be seen across the country in many forms.
 Long-term abuse of alcohol takes a serious toll on the brain and body, as every organ is affected by it.
 Certain organs, such as the liver and the brain, are affected more than others.